PreethikaSelvam/69137TempDataCookieTestingRepo/README.md

 - [Completed test report](Evidence/TempDataCookieValidationReport.docx)
 - [Build evidence](Evidence/Build)

-## Identified Issue
+## Identified Documentation Issue

 The .NET 11 Blazor state-management documentation states `SameSiteMode.Strict` for the TempData cookie, while the tested default responses consistently emitted `SameSite=Lax` without explicit SameSite configuration.
+This is a documentation bug, not a TempData runtime bug.

 The documentation describes the 4 KB browser cookie limit, automatic chunking, and Data Protection encryption, but doesn't state the recovery behavior when a cookie can't be decrypted.